 As you can see, you don’t have to get comprehensive coverage, but you might be wondering if you can just go ahead and get comprehensive coverage and fulfill all your legal requirements for car insurance in California.
 It turns out this isn’t true.
 If the only thing you have is comprehensive coverage, you’re not legally allowed to be driving in California.
 Since comprehensive coverage is only for personal damage you face while not in an accident, it’s not useful for covering damage someone else faces in an accident.

 California drivers who are looking for reliable, affordable auto insurance should reach out to the experienced professionals at Altra Insurance Services.
-In addition to car insurance, we offer a variety of coverage types, including motorcycle, homeowners, and renters insurance.
-San Diego residents can call one of our friendly agents today at 619-474-6666 for a free quote.
+In addition to car insurance, we offer a variety of coverage types, including motorcycle, homeowners, renters and car insurance Chula Vista.
+Local residents can call one of our friendly agents today at 619-474-6666 for a free quote.